Allan Thomson (rugby league): Playing

-While still playing for Lakes United in Newcastle, Allan Thomson was selected for the 1967-68 Kangaroo Tour at the end of the 1967 season.
-He played in one test on the tour (his final appearance for Australia), a 16-13 loss to France at the Stade des Minimes in Toulouse, France.
+While still playing for Lakes United in Newcastle, Allan Thomson was selected for the 1967–68 Kangaroo Tour at the end of the 1967 season.
+He played in one test on the tour (his final appearance for Australia), a 16–13 loss to France at the Stade des Minimes in Toulouse, France.
 He also played in 13 minor games during the tour.

 Thomson left Lakes at the end of the 1968 season and linked with NSWRFL club Manly-Warringah in 1969.
-He was a reserve in the Sea Eagles 23-12 loss to the South Sydney Rabbitohs in the 1970 NSWRFL Grand Final, and went on to play in Manly's first ever premiership win in 1972 when the Sea Eagles defeated Eastern Suburbs 19-14 in the Grand Final at the SCG, partnering Terry Randall in the Second-row.
+He was a reserve in the Sea Eagles 23–12 loss to the South Sydney Rabbitohs in the 1970 NSWRFL Grand Final, and went on to play in Manly's first ever premiership win in 1972 when the Sea Eagles defeated Eastern Suburbs 19–14 in the Grand Final at the SCG, partnering Terry Randall in the Second-row.

 Following the Grand Final win, Thomson returned to Newcastle to once again play for Lakes United.

+Thomson played rugby league in England for Halifax during the 1974–75 season.

 Coaching

 Allan Thomson returned to Manly as its first grade coach for the 1980 NSWRFL season.
-The Sea Eagles ended the 22 round season with an 11-9-2 record and a 6th place finish, one spot out of the finals.
-During his coaching at Manly in 1980, Thomson coached 1972 Grand Final team mates Graham Eadie and Terry Randall.
+The Sea Eagles ended the 22 round season with an 11-9-2 record and a 6th-place finish, one spot out of the finals.
+During his coaching at Manly in 1980, Thomson coached 1972 Grand Final teammates Graham Eadie and Terry Randall.
 He was replaced in 1981 by former Manly player Ray Ritchie.

 Thomson, who had represented Country Firsts six times as a player between 1965 and 1973, was appointed coach of the team in 1983.
-He coached Country in four of the annual City vs Country games from 1983–86, but lost all four games to NSW City.
+He coached Country in four of the annual City vs Country games from 1983 to 1986, but lost all four games to NSW City.